GRAYgoose124/MLbox/README.md

 # Diffusion Box
-A test playground for Stable Diffusion, personal utilities to make life easier.
+A personal playground for Stable Diffusion with Python scripts to make life easier.

 Uses many examples and code from https://huggingface.co/.
 Probably inherits CreativeML Open RAIL-M licensing.